When I make a Homemade Meatloaf, I always try to save a slice or two for a Meatloaf Sandwich.

 Any cheese you have on hand can go into this omelet.
 I used a mild soft white French cheese, but go ahead and fill the omelet with good old American cheese, or even pungent Swiss or feta cheese.

-For the eggs, I like to scramble them first in a bowl, then pour into a low to medium-hot pan.
+For the eggs, I like to scramble them first in a bowl, then pour them into a low to medium-hot pan.
 Not too hot because I want to catch the eggs while they are slightly moist before I fold the omelet over the sauteed spinach and cheese.

 Of course, cook the omelet the way you like it; old-school truckstop or diner-style with a slight crusty brown on the outside and solid on the inside.
 It's all deliciously good!